 Over 4,000 acres west of the bridge had been acquired by Dublin, Ireland's Guinness family, who owned breweries in Ireland and the United Kingdom.
 The British Columbia property, which was in the North Shore city of West Vancouver, would be transformed into British Properties, an affluent housing plat.
 This was built by the Guinnesses, under the auspices of British Properties, Limited.

-An 11.5-acre site, near the west end of the bridge, was reserved for a new regional-class shopping centre, which would become the first such facility in The Dominion.
+An 11.5-acre site, near the west end of the bridge, was reserved for a new regional shopping centre; the first such facility in The Dominion.
 Ground was broken in June 1949.
-Designed by C.B.K.
+Designed by Vancouver's C.B.K.
 Van Norman and J.C.
-Page, both of Vancouver, the open-air strip-type complex would incorporate approximately 130,000 leasable square feet and eventually contain thirty-six tenant spaces.
+Page, the open-air strip-type complex would incorporate approximately 130,000 leasable square feet and eventually contain thirty-six tenant spaces.
 The head of the Guinness Family, the Earl of Iveagh ["Iy-vuh"], suggested naming the shopping hub PARK ROYAL as a homage to the Guinness brewery located in the Park Royal district of West London, England.

 When officially dedicated on September 1, 1950, PARK ROYAL CENTRE featured a 1-level (46,000 square foot), Vancouver-based Woodward's, (12,000 square foot) Woodward's Food Floor supermarket and 2-level (18,000 square foot) F.W.
 Woolworth 5 & 10.
 Among the twenty inaugural stores were Charmante Gowns, Eilers Jewelers, Quinnell's ladies' wear and Gordon's Drugs.

-In April 1959, British Properties, Limited had leased 67 acres of the Capilano River Reserve from the Squamish Nation.
-The property was located directly south of PARK ROYAL CENTER and across Marine Drive from the complex.
-A major expansion was formally announced in April 1960.
+In April 1959, British Properties, Limited leased 67 acres of the Capilano River Reserve from the Squamish Nation.
+The property was located directly south of PARK ROYAL CENTER.
+A major shopping centre expansion was formally announced in April 1960.

 Construction commenced in August 1961.
 A freestanding mall, occupying 46 acres of the plot, was designed by Seattle's John Graham, Junior, with input by C.B.K.
 Van Norman.
 PARK ROYAL SOUTH was to encompass approximately 340,000 leasable square feet and feature fifty-eight stores and services.
 Unlike the existing north side structure, the "South Mall" would be an enclosed and climate-controlled venue.

 With completion of PARK ROYAL SOUTH, the original strip centre was renamed PARK ROYAL NORTH.
 To improve access to both facilities and reduce traffic congestion, a 550-foot-long vehicular and pedestrian overpass was built over Marine Drive.
-This bridge had been officially dedicated on September 18, 1962.
+This bridge was officially dedicated on September 18, 1962.

 Park Royal Lanes, a freestanding bowling alley, was built west of PARK ROYAL SOUTH and opened in September 1963.
 The Famous Players Park Royal Twin Theatres was built on a pad west of Park Royal Lanes.
 The first features were shown on January 6, 1966.